kaviarjs/docs/docs/x-framework-deployment.md

 heroku logs --app api-test
 heroku logs --app api-test --tail # Follows the logs as they appear, useful when debugging server-side logging
 ```

+## Conclusion

+Nowadays it's free and easy to deploy your app in safe, scalable manner.
+We love simplicity.
+The full working sample can be found here: https://github.com/kaviarjs/x-boilerplate